pboutinaud/SHiVAi/README.md

 **Command line arguments (with `run_shiva.py`):**

-> --in: Path of the input dataset\
+    --in: Path of the input dataset\
-> --out: Path to where the generated files will be saved\
+    --out: Path to where the generated files will be saved\
-> --input_type: Type of structure file, way to capture and manage nifti files : standard or BIDS\
+    --input_type: Type of structure file, way to capture and manage nifti files : standard or BIDS\
-> --prediction: Choice of the type of prediction (i.e. segmentation) you want to compute (PVS, PVS2, WMH, CMB, all).
+    --prediction: Choice of the type of prediction (i.e. segmentation) you want to compute (PVS, PVS2, WMH, CMB, all).
 Give a combination of these labels separated by blanc spaces.\
-> --brain_seg: Type of brain segmentation (or parcellation) to use in the pipeline (shiva, premasked, synthseg, or custom)\
+    --brain_seg: Type of brain segmentation (or parcellation) to use in the pipeline (shiva, premasked, synthseg, or custom)\
-> --config: File with configuration options for the workflow
+    --config: File with configuration options for the workflow

 These are the most useful argument you will want to set.
 However, there are more arguments available to further control the pipeline.
-To see them and their description, run `run_shiva.py --help`.
+To see them and their description, run `python run_shiva.py --help`.

 **Command line example**